dodaro/cnl2asp/README.md

 `cnl2asp input_file [output_file]`

-Or you can run cnl2asp from source using the following command:
+You can also run cnl2asp from source using the following command:

 `python3 src/main.py input_file [output_file]`

-output_file default value is out.txt
+If output_file is not provided, the output is printed in stdout.

 ## Documentation